Chargebacks, Payments

 Visa estimates that up to 80% of these are fraud disputes, with the other 20% falling under the more varied category of consumer disputes.

-The most significant part of the coming update is an overhaul of the evidence merchants are required to provide in order to fight illegitimate chargebacks filed under reason code 10.4, Fraud—Card Absent Environment.
 For Visa, focusing on fraud disputes serves two important purposes.
 First, it addresses the pain points of merchants who are dealing with rapidly increasing numbers of friendly fraud chargebacks.
 Second, by improving identification of false fraud claims, Visa can create more accurate fraud data models, leading to better authorization decisions, fraud prevention, and other benefits.

-What Is Visa’s Compelling Evidence 3.0?
+What Is Visa Compelling Evidence 3.0?

-How Will This Work for Merchants?
+How Will CE3.0 Work for Merchants?

 Merchants will be able to submit compelling evidence against fraud claims in the pre-dispute phase, when inquiries come in via Verifi’s Order Insight, or after a dispute has been filed and the chargeback can be looked up in Visa Resolve Online.